-The Best Tabletop Fire Pits Tested in 2023
+The Best Tabletop Fire Pits to Enhance Your Home, Tested

-Create a dramatic and elegant centerpiece, indoors or outdoors, with one of the best tabletop fire pits.
+Create a dramatic and elegant centerpiece, indoors or outdoors, with a beautiful tabletop fire pit.

-Shoppers have a wide array of tabletop fire pit types and styles to consider, depending on where and how they plan to use them.
+Shoppers have a wide array of types and styles to consider, depending on where and how they plan to use them.
 We vetted more than 40 models before testing the following products for indoor and outdoor use, including types fueled by gas, gel, liquid, and wood.
-If you’re ready to create a cozy and inviting lounging or dining space, we invite you to continue reading our reviews of the best tabletop fire pits.
+If you’re ready to create a cozy and inviting lounging or dining space, we invite you to continue reading our reviews of the top tabletop fire pits.

 1. BEST OVERALL INDOOR: TerraFlame Wave Tabletop Fire Bowl